sawindya/Group12/README.md

 # Print the summary table
 print(total_length_table)

+#Libraries loaded: The seqinr library is loaded in order to have the functions that read and analyze biological sequences.
+Read E. coli coding sequences: Coding sequences for E. coli were read from the "ecoli_cds.fa" file using the read.fasta function whose existence was guaranteed.
+#Calculated the total length of coding DNA for E. coli: Calculated the total lengths of coding DNA for E. coli by summing up the lengths of all sequences.
+Used sapply to apply a function that concatenated each sequence and measured its length with nchar, printing the result:.
+#Read the Tetrasphaera coding sequences The coding sequences for Tetrasphaera were read from the file "tetrasphaera_cds.fa," checking that the file existed.
+#Calculated total length of coding DNA for Tetrasphaera The total length of coding DNA for Tetrasphaera was calculated using exactly the same approach as for E. coli.
+#Then,  made a summary table in the dataframe called total_length_table that summarizes the total coding DNA length for the two organisms.
+Columns represent the organism name and length.
+#Then, print the summary table: The print function will display the total length of coding DNA for Escherichia coli and Tetrasphaera sp#.

+#As differenses between the two organisms Escherichia coli strain K-12 substrain MG1655 represents an exemplary model organism whose genome has been highly characterized, usually containing a large number of coding sequences.
+It would therefore reflect the big metabolic and regulatory pathways that this organism normally possesses.
+Its total coding DNA is higher by about an order of magnitude, reflecting a very complex set of functionalities.
+For this reason, it is quite important in laboratory studies and applications.
+By contrast, Tetrasphaera sp.
+For Soil756, the overall number of coding sequences is lower, as is the overall length of coding DNA.
+This may indicate that its metabolic capacity is more specialized and could be more adapted to environmental niches such as soil ecosystems.
+In addition, the variation in coding sequences suggests that E. That means that Coli probably has wider applications and can apply its genetics to more versatile uses both in the laboratory and in industry, whereas Tetrasphaera contains genes which allow it to colonize specific environmental niches.
+In general, such differences reflect ecological and functional diversity between the two organisms and indicate their different roles both in nature and in research#.
 ```
 # Question3
 # Calculate the length of all coding sequences in these two organisms.
 Make a boxplot of coding sequence length in these organisms.
 What is the mean and median coding sequence length of these two organisms?
 Describe any differences between the two organisms.